Wednesday, April 9, 2025

 After some lingering, I departed the dock without help.
 Once outside, the winds were strong and in my face.
 I passed a sailboat and the Beaufort Channel railroad and traffic bridge, and the winds calmed in Adams Creek.

 At about 2 PM, my right eye became very foggy.
-I tried some eye drops but it didn't help.
+I tried some eye drops, but they didn't help.
 I notified Norm and Jason on the chat.
 I contacted my insurance broker and obtained the necessary information to get approval from Alliance Insurance for hospital visits.

 I was getting tired.
 It was becoming a long day.
 I sped to Orient in hopes of getting a free dock.